 Surface: Consider the surface where you'll be scooping.
 For hard surfaces like concrete, scoopers with flat edges are best.
 We also recommend you avoid scoopers with only one piece if you are primarily scooping on a hard surface, as it can be difficult to maneuver the poop into the receptacle without a second piece for pushing it in.
 Scoopers with serrated edges or teeth do well in grass or vegetation.
 If you want to keep your grass intact, opt for something with wide teeth so that it doesn't rip it up.
 If you're going to be scooping on a variety of surfaces, choose a rake-and-bin style, as they tend to be the most versatile.

-Now that you know what to look out for, here are the best dog pooper scoopers on the market in 2022.
+Now that you know what to look out for, here are the best dog pooper scoopers on the market.

 Nature's Miracle Jaw Scooper

 Nature's Miracle is best known for its extremely effective enzymatic pet stain remover, and its Jaw Scooper does not disappoint.
 You can choose between a medium, which is 27.5 inches long, and a jumbo, which is 32 inches long with a slightly wider jaw.
 Although the jumbo is better for larger dogs, it can be a bit unwieldy for small hands.
 Otherwise, the Jaw Scooper is pretty easy to use.
 It's made of lightweight, nonstick plastic, so your arm won't get tired from lugging it around.
 In addition to its nonstick coating, the spring-loaded jaws are treated with anti-microbial and anti-odor technology.
 They are serrated for easy clean-up and are effective at picking up poop from a variety of surfaces.

 The best dog pooper scooper with bags

 Arm & Hammer Swivel Bin and Rake